 While we Filipinos tend to like fences with pointy, jagged things at the end of them to dissuade suspicious folks from trying anything disagreeable, in the age of CCTVs, biometric locks, and large canines, allowing yourself to enjoy the look of your backyard or garage without razor wire getting in the way is definitely encouraged.
-Taking a page from our European friends, here are 15 cheap but effective garden fence ideas that also look pretty good!
+Taking a page from our European friends, here are 15 cheap, effective and simple fence design ideas that also look pretty good!

-Save a few bucks and make the most of reclaimed wood, instead.
+Save a few bucks on your house fence design and make the most of reclaimed wood, instead.
 All you need is a coat of varnish and you're gold.

 A brilliant way of dividing up a duplex without having to ruin the look of the property, freestanding bamboo is an affordable option to look into, since we have so much of it in the Philippines!

 If you don't want your neighbors peeking in at your business, go for height with cheap pre-made panels.
+They are a popular option for fence design Philippines homeowners are adopting.
 Color coordinate them with the rest of the house with a coat of paint or pick a color that would have them blend in with the rest of the garden like a sage green.

 Upcyle old pallet boards and use them as a slatted fence.
 JB Landscapes Ltd. wanted to create a stylish garden which was both family friendly and low maintenance, and did just that, with the natural wooden fence keeping to the clean, simple aesthetic.

 If the thought of a high fence makes you feel a little claustrophobic, a good alternative would be a low fence with tall hedges instead!
 A pop of color amidst all that green can certainly make any backyard come alive.